ReshiAdavan/Catena/README.md

 When you stop the container and start it again, the code may need to be manually updated from the repo in case you are running a remote branch, or will compile the local code in case you are running in local mode.
 Of course a script on your end can automate this (I may or may not have done this).

 2. Run the cluster of 3 nodes using the `docker-compose up` command in the root folder of the project.
-3. You will need to host the API on any API platform (Postman, Insomnia, etc) and run the respective endpoints to interact with Scalachain nodes (it should just take time to play around with).
+3. You will need to host the API on any API platform (Postman, Insomnia, etc) and run the respective endpoints to interact with Catena nodes (it should just take time to play around with).

 ### Architectures (In Detail)